banikur/face-recognition-app/IMPLEMENTATION_SUMMARY.md

 - Implement rate limiting
 - Add unit and integration tests
 - Add image preprocessing and validation
-- Implement more sophisticated ML-based skin analysis
+- Fine-tune CNN models with more training data
+- Add model versioning and A/B testing

 ---